open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 sending or publishing to an intermediary.
 A single "Publish" span can account for a single message, or for multiple messages (in the case of providing messages in batches).
 "Create" spans MAY be created.
 A single "Create" span SHOULD account only for a single message.
+"Create" spans SHOULD either be children or links of the related "Publish" span.

 If a "Create" span exists for a message, its context SHOULD be injected into the message.
 If no "Create" span exists, the context of the related "Publish"